 Professor Angela Morgan

-Prof. Angela Morgan is an NHMRC Practitioner Fellow and leads the Speech and Language group at the Murdoch Children's Research Institute.
+Prof. Angela Morgan is an NHMRC Investigator Grant Fellow and leads the Speech and Language group at the Murdoch Children's Research Institute.
 She is also Professor of Speech Pathology and a Dame Kate Campbell Professorial Fellow at the University of Melbourne.
-Angela has over 20 years of clinical-research experience.
-Her career has been focused on better understanding predictors, prognostic factors and causation for childhood speech and language disorders.
+Angela has over 25 years of clinical-research experience.
+Her career has focused on understanding predictors, prognostic factors and causation for severe and persistent speech and language disorders.
 Her early career focused on these challenges in children with acquired brain injury, including in children with traumatic brain injury, stroke and brain tumour.

-In recent times, Angela's research focus has turned to better understanding biological causation for these conditions.
-Angela currently leads the NHMRC CRE in Speech and Language which focuses on: (i) identification of new gene pathways leading to child speech and language disorders, (ii) conducting genotype- speech phenotype studies for rare genetic syndromes leading to more targeted therapies, and (iii) elucidating the neurobiology of genetic-based speech and language disorders using quantitative brain imaging techniques.
+In recent times, Angela's research has focused on understanding biological causation for severe child speech disorder.
+Angela leads the NHMRC Centre of Research Excellence in Speech and Language which focuses on: (i) identification of new gene pathways leading to child speech disorders, (ii) conducting genotype- speech phenotype studies for rare genetic syndromes leading to more targeted therapies, and (iii) elucidating the neurobiology of genetic-based speech and language disorders using quantitative brain imaging techniques.
 Angela and team have identified a number of single genes causative for childhood apraxia of speech.
-Her team have also characterised speech and language in children with a number of known genetic syndromes, single gene and copy number variant conditions, including: FOXP2-related speech and language disorders, Kabuki syndrome, Floating Harbor Syndrome, 16p11.2 deletion, Koolen de Vries Syndrome, GRIN2A-related speech disorder, Dravet Syndrome, Beckwith Weidemann Syndrome and Klinefelter Syndrome.
+Her team have also characterised speech and language in children with a number of genetic conditions, including: FOXP1- and FOXP2-related speech and language disorders, Kabuki syndrome, Floating Harbor Syndrome, 16p11.2 deletion, Koolen de Vries Syndrome, SETBP1-disorder, GRIN2A-related speech disorder, Dravet Syndrome, Beckwith Weidemann Syndrome and Klinefelter Syndrome.
 As a result of her expertise in speech outcomes in these children, Angela is increasingly leading trials, or consulting on speech outcome measures for pharmacological trials in children with rare genetic conditions.
 At a population level, Angela leads the phenotyping arm of a large genome wide association study examining biological contributions to stuttering. https://www.geneticsofstutteringstudy.org.au/consortium/